Chinese couple reunited with abducted son after 14-year search that inspired a hit movie – KION546

 Traditionally, families — especially those in rural areas — viewed boys as more able to provide for the family, and carry on the family line — driving a black market for infant boys, and pushing many families to give infant girls up for adoption.

-Authorities tracked down Sun in the eastern province of Shandong after using facial recognition technology to identify Wu Moulong, the man police accuse of abducting him, the ministry website said.
+Authorities tracked down Sun in the eastern province of Shandong after police used facial recognition technology to help them identify a suspect, surnamed Wu, who they accuse of abducting the boy, the ministry website said.

 Sun’s identity was confirmed by DNA analysis, state media reported.